With the coming into force of the new Code of Civil Procedure on

 they appear numerically in the new Code, and not by order of

-Associations Employing More Than 50 Employees (Article 571
+Persons, Partnerships and Associations Employing More Than 50

-had more than 50 people in their employ during the 12 months prior
+more than 50 people in their employ during the 12 months prior to

-person, partnership or association are now be able to a member of
+partnership or association will now be able to a member of the

 representative of the group.